Tag: secure homelab

 For critical data, consider using a 3-2-1 backup strategy: three copies of your data, stored on two different media types, with one copy offsite.
 This ensures you’re protected against hardware failures, accidental deletions, and disasters like fires or floods.

 💡 Pro Tip: Use cloud storage services like Backblaze B2 or Wasabi for offsite backups.
-TrueNAS supports integration with these services for seamless replication.
+TrueNAS supports integration with these services for smooth replication.

 Periodic Security Audits